cmwfx/Cafe-Management-electron/admin-panel-simple/README.md

 Ensure your Supabase database has the following tables with proper structure:

 - `profiles` - User profiles with credits and admin status
-- `sessions` - Active and completed sessions
+- `sessions` - Active and completed gaming sessions
 - `credit_transactions` - Credit transaction history

 Refer to your existing database schema or the provided SQL files.